OperaCode/OperaCode/README.md

 ## 🚀 About Me
-I’m Raphael, a passionate **Full Stack Developer** with a knack for building seamless and innovative digital solutions. 🌟 Transitioned from a career in **Supply Chain & Logistics**, I bring strong analytical problem-solving skills, attention to detail, and continuous improvement principles to every project I tackle and collaborate on.
+I’m a passionate **Full Stack Developer** with a knack for building seamless and innovative digital solutions. 🌟 Transitioned from a career in **Supply Chain & Logistics**, I bring strong analytical problem-solving skills, attention to detail, and continuous improvement principles to every project I tackle and collaborate on.

 - 🔭 **Currently Working On**: A MERN stack app for personal finance management.
 - 🌱 **Learning Goals**: Advanced **DevOps practices** (CI/CD), **backend performance optimization**, and exploring **Blockchain and Web3** technologies.